asusevski/asusevski/README.md

 ### ⸜( ˙˘˙)⸝ Thank you for visiting my GitHub profile!

-I'm currently an AI Engineer at RBC Capital Markets under the Alternative Data and AI Team.
+I'm currently an AI Engineer at Goldman Sachs.

 Outside of the day job I *endeavour* to contribute as much as possible to any open-source ML community events [(click me for an example)](https://huggingface.co/learn/computer-vision-course/unit0/welcome/welcome), libraries, and projects.
 I also sometimes make [youtube videos](https://www.youtube.com/channel/UChp2WL7ef771V0my0kZsBJg) and [short-form TikTok videos](https://www.tiktok.com/@a.susevski) discussing anything ML related.